-Relationship Between Compensation Actually Paid (CAP) to CEO and Other NEOs (Average) vs. Net Income and Adjusted EBITDA
+Relationship Between CAP to CEO and Average CAP to Other NEOs vs. Net Income and Adjusted EBITDA

 The following chart shows the relationship between CAP to our CEO and average CAP to our other NEOs, and Organon's Net Income and Adjusted EBITDA.
 Organon does not currently utilize Net Income as a metric in any of our incentive programs for our CEO and other NEOs.
 Meanwhile, Adjusted EBITDA is a component of the AIP and our performance against Adjusted EBITDA goals impacts the value of CAP.
-However, due to our spinoff from Merck in June 2021, the movement in our Adjusted EBITDA from a seven-month post-spin period in 2021 to a full year in 2022 is not necessarily aligned with the aggregate CAP value.
+However, due to our spinoff from Merck in June 2021, the movement in our Adjusted EBITDA from a seven-month post-spin period in 2021 to two full years in 2022 and 2023 is not necessarily aligned with the aggregate CAP value.
 As required under SEC rules, CAP reflects the change in fair value of the equity awards granted to our CEO and other NEOs through the vesting date and fiscal year-end date, which is most greatly influenced by changes in our stock price, and may not correlate to our Net Income or Adjusted EBITDA performance in a given year.